bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

     hello world
     goodbye moon

 Comments are useful when annotating pieces of code to offer an explanation of how the code works.
-We'll want to strive to write straightforward code that is self-explanatory when possible, but we can also use comments to add additional clarity.
+We’ll want to strive to write straightforward code that is self-explanatory when possible, but we can also use comments to add additional clarity.
 The real art of programming is to write code so elegantly that it is easy to follow.

 **The Number Data Type**